KadinHarris/comp360_sp26/projects/project3_particles.md

 ## Tips for Success

 1. **Test each function independently.** Don't try to run the full simulation until your pieces work.

-2. **Start with fewer particles.** Debug with 5-10 particles before scaling up.

 3. **Print intermediate values.** Use `printf` to see what's happening if particles aren't behaving correctly.